xQuantoM/QMDNS/ROADMAP.md

 - [x] **Add 90th/95th Percentile Timings:** Calculate and display percentile-based timings (p90, p95) to provide a better measure of consistent performance.
 - [x] **Implement Optional Warm-up Queries:** Add a flag (`--warmup-queries`) to send untimed requests before measurement to get more stable and realistic timing results.
 - [x] **Add DNSSEC Validation Check:** Test if servers support DNSSEC, adding a critical security dimension to the results.
+- [x] **Reliability-First Ranking**: Servers are now ranked based on their success rate first, then by speed.
 - [ ] **Add Geo-Location Data:** Include an option to look up the physical location of servers to provide context for latency results.
 - [x] **Stricter Input Validation:** Pre-validate all server IPs and domain names to prevent errors during a long test run.
 - [ ] **Advanced Health Checks:** Implement checks for issues like DNS hijacking or poisoning to ensure servers are returning correct results.